Equidistribution of $q$-orbits of closed geodesics: From geodesic periods to additive twist -series

-where $2\ell=|\CC|$ is the geodesic length of $\CC$ and $g_\gamma$ as above.
-We want to compare this geodesic integral to the line integral of $f$.
-By a simple change of variable we see that we have the following equality of measures:
+where $2\ell=2\ell_\gamma=|\CC|$ is the geodesic length of $\CC$ and $g_\gamma$ as in (\ref{eq:ggamma}).
+In view of Proposition \ref{prop:linetoadd}, we want to compare this geodesic integral to the line integral of $f$.
+By a change of variable we have for $y_t$ as above the following equality of measures: